-I’m excited to begin our Writing lessons for the year and especially to share the process with you!
+I’m excited to begin our writing lessons for the year and especially to share the process with you!
 It is the time of day I enjoy the most because writing is such a personal thing and I love to empower the children with the knowledge that they can express themselves in written form.
-I hope you will join me each Sunday for the next chapter in the Writer’s Workshop Series.
+I hope you will join me each Sunday for the next chapter in the Writers Workshop Series.
 I will be sharing my lessons and processes, my ups and my downs in the teaching of writing.
 I will highlight the writing resources I use and will have plenty of freebies that you can grab and use in your classroom Monday morning.
-I’d love to hear your thoughts on writing and how you do things.
-If you have any questions – ask away and I will try to answer them either in the comments or in a blog post.
-Thanks friends!

-I started blogging in April and at that time, my students were fully versed in the writing process and the socialization of writing.
-Right now, I have a new group of really sweet second graders that will begin Writer’s Workshop with me and I am going to share that new learning and exploration with you.
+I have a new group of really sweet second graders this year that will begin Writer’s Workshop with me and I am going to share that new learning and exploration with you.

 Last week’s first topic was “First Days of School”.
 Our topics usually start with a mini-lesson discussion so that everyone has something to write about.